pedroalonsoms/news-homepage/README.md

 # Credits

 This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
-You can check the initial design pictures of the challenge on their webpage.
+You can check the initial design pictures and style guide of the challenge on their webpage.

 # Acknowledgements